valengrillo/tfcb-homework02/README.md

   - ice cream
   - chocolate

-However, I am not a fan of insects, and when doing my assignment \#2 and saw the images contained in the GitHub repository, like this:
+However, I am not a fan of insects, and when doing my assignment \#2 and seeing the images contained in the GitHub repository, like this:

  ![hairy insect](images/Rhytidoponera_metallica.jpg)